 Is It Worth Going To Chiang Mai?
 NO

 Time is the main factor for not going to Chiang Mai while in Thailand for less than two weeks.
-If you don’t mind travelling on overnight buses it becomes a lot more feasible as you won’t be spending money on accommodation (this obviously is redundant if you are Couch Surfing).
+If you don’t mind travelling on overnight trains or buses it becomes a lot more feasible as you won’t be spending money on accommodation (this obviously is redundant if you’re Couch Surfing).

 There is so much to do in Chiang Mai: Not just Chiang Mai, but other popular destinations within a few hours drive of Chiang Mai are Chiang Rai, Chiang Dao & Pai.
 If you want to visit all of these destinations, start making plans for a return trip to Thailand to explore Northern Thailand so you can explore the whole region at once.

 You are not giving Chiang Mai a fair chance by spending just two days there.
 Given you are probably going to be a little bit tired from travelling overland to Chiang Mai it is fair enough that on one of these days you will want to just hang out in the Old Town.
 When you finally recover, you only have one day left in Chiang Mai…

-If you are coming to Thailand to party, you should give Chiang Mai a miss.
-The nightlife (in early 2016) is all but dead by the time 1am rolls around.
+If you are coming to Thailand to party, ou should give Chiang Mai a miss.
+The nightlife (in early 2017) is all but dead by the time 1 am rolls around.
 Clubs will start shutting down by midnight more or less (few exceptions).
-If you are looking to party with random’s until 6am, stick to Bangkok and the beach areas of Thailand.
+If you are looking to party with random’s until 6 am, stick to Bangkok and the beach areas of Thailand.

 Is It Worth Going To Chiang Mai?
 YES